 - For Food & Nutrition, WIC & SNAP(Food Stamps) are "Direct", School lunches are "non-direct", the rest are "not-directed at poor"

 - For Housing Assistance, I categorized the temporary "new homeowner" credit as "Poor & Middle Class" and the rest as non-direct

 - For the rest you can read my previous post on how I broke down "Other Income Security"

-If you total up the direct and non-direct spending categories which are all the programs that are meant to help the poor, you will see that Tweet That Thought.
-I counted off-budget programs since the pie graphs in the beginning counted social security and other “off-budget” accounts.
-If you only want to go with on-budget expenditures it’s 6.4%, still a far cry from the 12% that most internet graphs will show you.
+If you total up the direct and non-direct spending categories which are all the programs that are meant to help the poor, you will see that the federal government only spent 191$ billion on "welfare" for the poor.
+That would be 5.5% of the unified budget.
+I counted off-budget programs since the pie graphs in the beginning counted social security and other "off-budget" accounts.
+If you only want to go with on-budget expenditures it's 6.4%, still a far cry from the 12% that most internet graphs will show you.
 Just for fun I decided to graph those numbers.
 Feel free to copy these graphs to show anyone who thinks we actually spend 12% of the federal budget helping the poor.